NGWPC/nhf-builds/README.md

 - Reference POIs
 - NHD+ COMIDs

-To ensure `flowpaths` can be mapped to back to the materials that created them, each of the reference materials is mapped to `flowpaths`, `hydrolocations`, and `minor flowpaths`.
+To ensure `flowpaths` can be mapped to back to the materials that created them, each of the reference materials is mapped to `flowpaths`, `hydrolocations`, and `virtual flowpaths`.